Arsenal vs Brighton: Mesut Ozil admits Gunners' fate is in Chelsea's hands | Goal.com

 So they need Chelsea to slip up, something Mesut Ozil is well aware of.

-“We need to hope Chelsea drop points and we win our game, which is at home,” Ozil told DAZN.
+“We need to hope Chelsea drop points and we win our game, which is at home,” Ozil told DAZN DACH.
 “If that happens we’ll be back in the top four and we’ll give our all to make sure we end up there.

 “We want to measure ourselves against the best and the Champions League gives you a chance to do that.